jeffnyman/playwright-api/README.md

 # Learning Playwright (API)

+My focus for this example is showing a "framework" approach, but keeping the framework very light.
+Essentially, what I do is provide a small abstraction layer around the idea of communicating with an API.
+See the Implementation section below for more details.

 ## Prerequisites

 Make sure you have [Node.js](https://nodejs.org/en).
 The LTS version should be fine.
 You will also need the `npm` package manager (which comes with Node.js) or `yarn`.
 A development environment or IDE with TypeScript/JavaScript support will help.
 [Visual Studio Code](https://code.visualstudio.com/) is a good choice.